hesham-ashraf/ParaWord/Phase3/README.md

 ✅ **Large file (24MB)**: 4M words counted in 0.58s with 6 processes
 ✅ **Compilation**: Clean build with no warnings
 ✅ **Execution**: All workers coordinate correctly

-## Next Steps (Tasks 15-30)

-Testing, performance analysis, and documentation remain to complete the full phase.

-See individual files for detailed implementation.